 - mv command – move file or directory

-We have compiled a pdf file that covers all the basic commands.
+We have compiled a free Linux training that covers all the basic commands.
 You can download it and do some practice on your Linux servers.

 Navigating and viewing directories: